-One rarely discussed symptom of OCD is an overwhelming need to confess “sins,” even when the transgressions are very slight.
+A rarely discussed symptom of OCD is an overwhelming need to confess “sins,” even when the transgressions are very slight.
 Typically this will arise in the context of a marriage or romantic relationship.
 At first, what is confessed may not seem so minor.
-However, if this problem is not addressed, the confessed acts often become quite trivial.
+However, if the problem is not addressed, the confessed acts often become quite trivial.

-The key for people suffering from this symptom of OCD is the recognition of the role anxiety plays.
-Do they need to confess because it’s the right thing to do, or because they’ll feel relieved?
+For people suffering from this symptom of OCD, the key is recognizing the role anxiety plays.
+Do they need to confess because it’s the right thing to do, or is it because they’ll feel relieved?
+(This happens due to a phenomenon called negative reinforcement.)
 Do they want to confess despite having been told by their partner that it is not necessary or helpful?
 Working with a therapist trained in exposure and response prevention can be a helpful way to change the way one deals with anxiety in these situations.

 Perhaps what helps the most for people struggling with a compulsive need to confess is improving their ability to tolerate “having a secret.”
 If you are struggling with this problem, try to delay the confession if you’re not able to refrain altogether.
 Will it really matter if you tell them five minutes later than when you have the impulse?
 Once you get some practice delaying, you can gradually increase the length of the delay.
 As you do so, you steadily weaken the compulsive habit.
 Good luck!